-Whether you have a long-standing love affair with horses or are about to sit in the saddle, choosing the right riding kit will make the difference to your comfort, safety and enjoyment horse riding.
-In this feature, our Equestrian Marketing Team shares their top tips for choosing your perfect riding attire.
+Whether you have a long-standing love affair with horses or are about to sit in the saddle, choosing the perfect riding kit will make the difference to your comfort, safety and enjoyment horse riding.
+In this feature, our Equestrian Marketing Team shares their top tips for choosing your perfect riding kit in this ultimate guide.

 Wearing comfortable clothing is essential.
 Wearing baggy clothing will feel cumbersome.
 Imagine going to the gym and wearing loose layers on the running machine or trying to lift weights!
 Riding a horse is a thorough work out, so invest in slim-fitting layers with stretch to allow you the freedom to move.
 Base layers that wick away sweat are a great idea.
 A padded riding gilet will take you through winter teamed with warm winter layers and a jacket and well into the spring with just a base layer.